karinalorenzo/karinalorenzo/README.md

 💡 &nbsp;I like to learn about web developed.\
 🎓 &nbsp;I'm currently studying Web Developed Fullstack at Factoria F5 School.\
 🌱 &nbsp;I'm on track for learning more about React, JavaScript and everything related to the Frontend.\
+✍️ &nbsp;I love write and reed.\
-✍️ &nbsp;In my free time, I like walk in the beach and play volleyball .\
+🏐 &nbsp;In my free time, I like walk in the beach and play volleyball .\
+📌 &nbsp;I like the old music, the lions (only in photos) and make sport .\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>